 The third question is, what is in my way?

 Ask yourself, what is within me that is preventing me from being who I truly am and living my purpose fully?
-Here are some examples: insecurities, fears, self-doubts, lack of focus, defensive habits, addictive habits, ect.
+Here are some examples: insecurities, fears, self-doubts, lack of focus, defensive habits, addictive habits, etc.

 The last and maybe the most complicated question is, how do I get there?

-To discover this, you might ask, what is my path, practice, method of self-evolving that can help me get there? (be who I am and live my purpose).
+To discover this, you might ask, what is my path, practice, and method of self-evolving that can help me get there? (be who I am and live my purpose).